Reading Time: 17 mins

 A vacation rental may not be for you at this time if:

-• It causes you to put “all your eggs in one basket”.
-A financial planning rule of thumb is to put no more than 10% of your net worth into any one investment.
-So if you have a total of $250K to invest, you might be better off buying four, $250K properties with 25% down rather than one vacation rental.
+• It causes you to put “all your eggs in one basket.”
+A financial planning rule of thumb is to put no more than 10% of your net worth into any investment.
+So, if you have a total of $250K to invest, you might be better off buying four $250K properties with 25% down rather than one vacation rental.
 Diversification carries less risk.

-If you want more information or you’d like to discuss if there’s a place for a vacation rental in your portfolio, you can speak to an Investment Counselor by getting a free membership to the RealWealth.
-Click here to sign up now.
-It only takes 5 minutes and your membership is always 100% free.
+If you want more information or would like to discuss if there’s a place for a vacation rental property in your portfolio, you can speak to a RealWealth Investment Counselor by joining RealWealth.
+As seasoned real estate investors, investment counselors can offer you guidance and support, as well as connect you with turnkey property teams in top markets nationwide.
+Join RealWealth today!
+It only takes a few minutes and your membership is always 100% free!

 Scroll to Top